 As leaders, we’re looking for people from all backgrounds and at all levels who have the capacity to mature inside the company so that we can grow our own talent and develop our future leaders.
 To this end, we also sponsor the Notre Dame Belmont TigerBots, an all-girl high school robotics team, to encourage young women to develop their technical skills and pursue technical education and careers and to ensure that the future job candidate pool is rich in diversity.

 Prospective employees need not look any further than our leadership page—represented by a mix of genders and backgrounds—to see they have the potential to become leaders at Openprise.

-It’s no secret that the tech industry has long suffered a gender imbalance, but our company today is made up of a diverse collection of extremely intelligent and innovative individuals, and that diversity brings us all together.
-While there’s some evidence that companies that embrace balance and diversity tend to perform better, we plan to continue down this road simply because more and better ideas can only make us a better, stronger, and more fun team.
+It’s no secret that the tech industry has long suffered a gender imbalance.
+But our company today is made up of a diverse collection of extremely intelligent and innovative individuals.
+And it’s that diversity brings us all together.
+There’s some evidence that companies that embrace balance and diversity tend to perform better.
+So we plan to continue down this road.
+Because more and better ideas can only make us a better, stronger, and more fun team.